Introduction

 Differential Diagnosis

-- Arthritis of Carpometacarpal (CMC) joint – more gradual in onset, usually with a negative Finkelstein’s Test and positive Grind test.
+- Arthritis of Carpometacarpal (CMC) joint – symptoms will be more gradual in onset, with a positive Grind test on examination

-- Wartenberg’s syndrome – neuritis of the superficial radial nerve, often seen in those wearing tight jewellery.
+- Wartenberg’s syndrome – a neuritis of the superficial radial nerve, often occurring in those wearing tight jewellery

 Investigations